-The internet is full of roof cleaning or roof washing searches, including how much does roof cleaning cost, soft wash roof cleaning cost, low-pressure roof cleaning, roof washing prices, roof cleaning services, roof cleaning prices, roof washing cost, roof shampoo services, pressure washing services, soft washing services, home advisors, roof cleaners 5-star reviews, and on and on and on.
+The internet is full of roof cleaning or roof pressure washing searches, including how much roof cleaning costs, soft wash cost, low-pressure roof cleaning, roof washing prices, roof cleaning services, roof cleaning prices, roof washing cost, roof shampoo services, pressure washing services, soft washing services, home advisors roof cleaners, 5-star roof cleaners, and on and on and on.
 However, what is not listed or what needs to be listed is the most important aspect of roof cleaning: roof cleaning is dangerous!

-Regardless of a roof cleaners' experience or reviews, a roof cleaner can be seriously injured or killed performing roof cleaning services.
+Regardless of a roof cleaner's experience or reviews, a roof cleaner can be seriously injured or killed performing roof cleaning services.

-4) The fourth question that informed property owners ask a roof cleaning company is, "does your roof cleaning service require water pressure or chemical pressure to remove algae, mold, moss, and lichen infestation from my roof."
+4) The fourth question that informed property owners ask a roof cleaning service is, "does your roof cleaning service require water pressure or chemical pressure to remove algae, mold, moss, and lichen infestation from my roof."

 Roof algae, mold, moss, and lichen can decrease a roof's life.
 Also, incorrectly cleaning a roof can decrease the lifespan of roof shingles.
-Unfortunately, most property owners call concerning their roof algae, mold, moss, and lichen problems long after the infestation has heavily infested most of their roof.
+Unfortunately, most property owners call concerning their roof algae, mold, moss, and lichen problems long after the infestation has heavily infested most of their roofs.
 At this stage of growth, if the roof infestation is removed or cleaned incorrectly, the process can rapidly decrease the remaining life of the roof shingles.

 Roof pressure washing services use terms such as "gentle as rain," "shingle safe," "approved for roof shingles," "soft washing," and "low-pressure" to describe their roof cleaning methods.
 These roof cleaning methods merely consist of lowering and raising pressure to wash or remove visible stains from the roof.
 The rooted growth of algae, mold, moss, and lichen is between the roof shingle granules.
 Removing the visible stains with pressure can rip or pull up the rooted algae, mold, moss, lichen, and shingle granules.
 Pressure washing has its place; however, it is not on a roof.

-6) The sixth question cautious property owners ask a roof cleaning company is, "does your roof cleaning service require you to walk on my roof."
+6) The sixth question cautious property owners ask a roof cleaning service is, "does your roof cleaning service require you to walk on my roof."
 Unfortunately, since most property owners have neglected their roofs, attempting to walk on property owners' algae, mold, moss, and lichen-infested roofs can be highly hazardous and costly.

 RoofGlo™.
 The Exclusive Zero Pressure Roof Cleaning and Building Cleaning Services Company.